seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 As stuff for these two to make paradoxes.

 **NESTOR**
-And in the imitation of these twain–
+And in the imitation of these twain--
 Who, as Ulysses says, opinion crowns
-With an imperial voice–many are infect.
+With an imperial voice--many are infect.
-Ajax is grown self-will’d, and bears his head
+Ajax is grown self-will'd, and bears his head
 In such a rein, in full as proud a place
 As broad Achilles; keeps his tent like him;
 Makes factious feasts; rails on our state of war,